Best Medical Alert Systems of 2025

 5. Compare devices and features

-As a general rule — a home-based medical alert system comes with a base unit and a help button that you wear around your neck or on your wrist, but mobile systems and smartwatches are self-contained and work without a base station.
+Generally, home-based medical alert systems come with a base unit and a help button you wear around your neck or on your wrist, but mobile systems and smartwatches are self-contained and work without a base station.

 No matter which type of system you choose, it’s good to have a help button that can get wet — many accidents happen in or around the shower.
 Luckily, most medical alert companies manufacture waterproof or water-resistant devices.